Saunavuoro

 Saunavuoro (meaning "sauna turn" or "time for sauna") is a Finnish TV comedy show, similar to The Fast Show or Smack the Pony in the UK.
-It was shown on YLE TV1 in 2004.
+It was shown on YLE TV1 from 2004 to 2005.

 Saunavuoro is themed to look like it was filmed in the 1960s.
 Its most famous character is Finnish president Urho Kekkonen and his adjutant, but there are some other regular characters as well.